Doris B. Porpiglia

 Women's Wartime Jobs

-During the Korean War, women worked as switchboard operators and they drove jeeps for officers.
-Doris Porgiglia was given an aptitude test and she was qualified for over 150 types of jobs.
-She decided to go to Indianapolis to obtain the training for the Post Office.
+Doris Porpiglia recalls that during the Korean War, women served as switchboard operators and drove jeeps for officers.
+She notes she took an aptitude test and qualified for over 150 types of jobs.
+Although her first choice was a position in finance, she ultimately decided to travel to Indianapolis to receive training for the post office.

 Share YouTube: